Preston-Finger/RAGS_public/README.md

 2. Download zip.

-3. On mac click or find the terminal in apps.
+3. Move the downloaded zip file to where you want to work

 4. enter command cd Downloads